HerCodeLLC/hercode-maintenance-automation/README.md

 This repository is a public technical demonstration of the solution architecture and development approach.

 The public implementation intentionally uses representative business rules and sample data.
-Complete client-specific configurations, operational policies, credentials, integration settings, and private deployment details are not included.
+Complete client specific configurations, operational policies, credentials, integration settings, and private deployment details are not included.

 All property, resident, and operational data used in this demonstration is fictional.